-The Principal or, in her absence, the Vice-Principal or, in the absence of both Principal and Vice-Principal, the senior Official Fellow in residence, may at any time convene a Special Meeting by giving not less than seven days' notice of such Meeting if held during full term or fourteen days' notice of a Meeting out of full term, and she shall similarly do so at the request of any three members of the Governing Body.
+The Principal or, in her absence, the Vice-Principal or, in the absence of both Principal and Vice-Principal, the senior Official Fellow, may at any time convene a Special Meeting by giving not less than seven days' notice of such Meeting if it is to be held during full term or fourteen days' notice of a Meeting if it is to be held out of full term, and she shall similarly do so at the request of any three members of the Governing Body.
 Any business which, under these Statutes, or under any Bye-Law of the College in force for the time being, is directed to be transacted at a Stated Meeting may be transacted at a Special Meeting; business of which notice has not been given may be transacted only if all the members present are willing so to allow.